qmk/qmk_firmware/keyboards/nuovotaka/freeadrs32_knob/rev1/readme.md

 There are three keymaps provided at least:

--   via - Standard version with [Remap](https://remap-keys.app/) or VIA to change keymap
+-   via - Standard version with [Remap](https://remap-keys.app/) to change keymap
 -   test - Easy-to-use version for checking operation at build time
 -   default - Base version for creating your own customized firmware